 Trump says he is in touch with North Korea's Kim -book

-WASHINGTON, Feb 10 (Reuters) - Former U.S. President Donald Trump has told associates he has remained in contact with North Korea's reclusive leader Kim Jong Un since leaving the White House, according to a report on Thursday, as Pyongyang's recent ballistic missile tests have raised international tensions.
+WASHINGTON, Feb 10 (Reuters) - Former U.S. President Donald Trump has told associates he has remained in contact with North Korea's reclusive leader Kim Jong Un since leaving the White House, according to a report on Thursday amid raised tensions over recent North Korean missile tests.

 "As we know, he had a fixation on this relationship," New York Times reporter Maggie Haberman told CNN.
 The revelation is contained in her upcoming book on Trump, "The Confidence Man."

-Trump famously declared in 2018 that he and Kim "fell in love" after exchanging letters, but two meetings with the North Korean leader aimed at denuclearizing the Korean Peninsula failed to stem the country's missile testing and harsh rhetoric.
+Trump famously declared in 2018 that he and Kim "fell in love" after exchanging letters, but three meetings with the North Korean leader failed to persuade him to give up his nuclear bombs and missiles.

 Trump's claims could not be verified and may not be true, Haberman said.